DavidPurdy1/WiniumAutomation/README.md

 -On each screen go through and add interaction with each button and blank to see if it throws an error or messes something up

 -Going through and testing every blank and scenario for the document attribution screen:: Can be reused

+-Might have to switch to winapp but there are some downsides.

+-Cancellation token source for when tests are stopped in the middle, remove drivers staying open or could just cycle through and get rid of them like intact.

+-Exception, have to figure out if it isn't going to find the element on how to exit quickly, verify that test resets are working on all screens!!

 # Features Added